MEMORANDUM OPINION AND ORDER

 In light of the facts as alleged, Krocka has stated a claim for the violation of his Fourth Amendment rights.
 According to the complaint, the City’s safety concerns about Krocka arising from his use of Prozac are essentially nonexistent.
 There is no indication that testing the level of Prozac in Krocka’s blood would have provided the CPD with any information that he was a danger to himself or the public.
 On the other hand, Krocka has a substantial privacy interest in his bodily integrity.
 On the facts alleged, Krocka’s privacy interests outweigh the City’s safety concerns.
 Skinner and Von Raab are distinguishable because, in those cases, the government’s measures actually advanced its legitimate interest in public safety because the tests were for illegal drugs or alcohol, which affected performance or behavior.
 In contrast, when viewing the facts in the light most favorable to Krocka, Bransfield’s testing of Krocka for the level of Prozac in his system did nothing to advance the City’s legitimate interest in public safety.
 Thus, the complaint states a claim that Bransfield violated Krocka’s Fourth Amendment rights.

 Krocka bears the burden of establishing that the constitutional or statutory right allegedly violated was clearly established at the time Bransfield acted.
-Lawshe v.
-Simpson, 16 F.3d 1475, 1483 (7th Cir.1994).
-This requires Krocka to offer a closely analogous case or evidence that Bransfield's conduct was so patently violative of the constitutional right in question that reasonable officials would know without guidance from the courts.
-Id.

 Bransfield responds by arguing that existing law permitted him to order the blood test.
 In essence, his argument is that his alleged actions did not violate the Fourth Amendment.
-However, the court has already determined that Krocka stated a claim for such a violation.
-The question is whether the law at the time was sufficiently clear that a reasonable official in Bransfield's position would have known that he was violating Krocka's rights.
-See Anderson v.
-Creighton, 483 U.S. 635, 640, 107 S. Ct.
-3034, 3039, 97 L. Ed.
-2d 523 (1987).
+However, the court has already determined that Kroeka stated a claim for such a violation.
+The question is whether the law at the time was sufficiently clear that a reasonable official in Bransfield’s position would have known that he was violating Krocka’s rights.

-The facts alleged in the complaint demonstrate that Bransfield had no legitimate safety concern with respect to the level of Prozac in Krocka's system.
+The facts alleged in the complaint demonstrate that Bransfíeld had no legitimate safety concern with respect to the level of Prozac in Krocka’s system.
 There was no evidence that Prozac caused Krocka to be dangerous to himself or others.
-Indeed, Bransfield, who is a doctor, had been informed twice by Krocka's doctors that Krocka was being closely monitored and that he was able to perform fully his duties as a police officer.
-Therefore, Bransfield had no reason to believe that he had a reasonable basis for monitoring the level of Prozac in Krocka's system.
-A mandatory blood test that fails to serve any governmental interest is violative of an individual's Fourth Amendment rights.
-The court concludes that, on the facts alleged in the complaint, Bransfield is not entitled to qualified immunity.
-Therefore, the court denies Bransfield's motion to dismiss Count II.
+Indeed, Bransfíeld, who is a doctor, had been informed twice by Krocka’s doctors that Krocka was being closely monitored and that he was able to perform fully his duties as a police officer.
+Therefore, Bransfíeld had no reason to believe that he had a reasonable basis for monitoring the level of Prozac in Krocka’s system.
+A mandatory blood test that fails to serve any governmental interest is violative of an individual’s Fourth Amendment rights.
+The court concludes that, on the facts alleged in the complaint, Bransfíeld is not entitled to qualified immunity.
+Therefore, the court denies Bransfield’s motion to dismiss Count II.

 C. THE STATE LAW CLAIMS

-Counts III, IV and VII are Krocka's pendent state law claims.[5]
-Count III is a willful and wanton conduct claim against Riegler.
-Krocka alleges that Riegler's actions towards him were based on corrupt or malicious motives, and were taken deliberately and wilfully or with such gross negligence as to indicate a wanton and reckless disregard for Krocka's rights and safety.
-Count IV is a respondeat superior claim against the city for Riegler's alleged willful and wanton conduct, and Count VII is a claim for intentional infliction of emotional distress against Riegler, Wedgbury, Bransfield and the City.
+Counts III, IV and VII are Krocka’s pendent state law claims.
+5 Count III is a willful and wanton conduct claim against Riegler.
+Krocka alleges that Riegler’s actions towards him were based on corrupt or malicious motives, and were taken deliberately and wilfully or with such gross negligence as to indicate a wanton and reckless disregard for Krocka’s rights and safety.
+Count IV is a respondeat superior claim against the city for Riegler’s alleged willful and wanton conduct, and Count VII is a claim for intentional infliction of emotional distress against Riegler, Wedgbury, Bransfíeld and the City.

-Predictably, plaintiff's response is that the allegations in his state law claims are not "inextricably linked" to disability discrimination because he would have a cause of action whether or not he is disabled and whether or not defendants' actions toward him were motivated by his disability.
+Predictably, plaintiffs response is that the allegations in his state law claims are not “inextricably linked” to disability discrimination because he would have a cause of action whether or not he is disabled and whether or not defendants’ actions toward him were motivated by his disability.
 The problem with this argument is that plaintiff has not separated the allegations in the complaint from his disability and instead has inextricably linked them to his depression or to his taking Prozac.
 As defendants point out, in each of his state law counts, plaintiff repeats and realleges each allegation that made up his ADA count.
 In fact, Count III contains no additional allegations.
-Although plaintiff provides additional information in Count VII, some of these allegations relate directly to plaintiff's disability.
-For example, he states that Riegler made disparaging comments to him about his hypertension and depression and that Bransfield based Krocka's placement in the Personnel Concerns Program solely on his taking Prozac.
+Although plaintiff provides additional information in Count VII, some of these allegations relate directly to plaintiffs disability.
+For example, he states that Riegler made disparaging comments to him about his hypertension and depression and that Bransfíeld based Krocka’s placement in the Personnel Concerns Program solely on his taking Prozac.
 Plaintiff cannot separate his state law claims from his claims of discrimination based on disability.
-Because they are "inextricably linked," Geise preempts them.
-Accordingly, the defendants' *1347 motion to dismiss Counts III, IV and VII is granted.
+Because they are “inextricably linked,” Geise preempts them.
+Accordingly, the defen *1347 dants’ motion to dismiss Counts III, IV and VII is granted.

 ORDERED: Defendants’ motion to dismiss is granted in part and denied in part: Defendants’ motion to dismiss Count I is granted as to Riegler, Wedgbury, Bransfield, Woods, Rodriguez, Standard, and Stanard & Associates; and denied as to the City.
 Defendants’ motion to dismiss Count II is denied; and the motion to dismiss Counts III, IV and VII is granted.
 Defendants Riegler, Wedgbury, Woods, Rodriguez, Standard, and Stanard & Associates are dismissed from the action.
 Remaining claims include the ADA claim against the City of Chicago, and the Fourth Amendment claim against Bransfield.

-[1] Plaintiff has voluntarily withdrawn his claims under the ADA and 42 U.S.C. § 1981a against the individual defendants, citing the Seventh Circuit's ruling in EEOC v.
-AIC Security Investigations, Ltd., 55 F.3d 1276 (7th Cir.1995).
-Therefore, Count I is dismissed as to Riegler, Wedgbury, Bransfield, Woods, Stanard and Rodriguez.
+.
+Plaintiff has voluntarily withdrawn his claims under the ADA and 42 U.S.C. § 1981a against the individual defendants, citing the Seventh Circuit’s ruling in

-[2] The EEOC interpretation gives an analogous example.
-It states: "For example, an individual with epilepsy would be considered to have an impairment even if the symptoms of the disorder were completely controlled by medicine."
+.
+The EEOC interpretation gives an analogous example.
+It states: "For example, an individual with epilepsy would be considered to have an impairment even if the symptoms of the disorder were completely controlled by medicine.”
 Interpretive Appendix, 29 CFR § 1630.2(h).

-[3] Bransfield has moved to strike ¶¶ 35-39 of the complaint because they are time-barred by the two-year statute of limitations governing § 1983 claims.
-Plaintiff's response is that he included those paragraphs, which recount Bransfield's reaction to the information that Krocka was taking Prozac and his placing Krocka on the medical roll, simply as background material.
+.
+Bransfield has moved to strike ¶¶ 35-39 of the complaint because they are time-barred by the two-year statute of limitations governing § 1983 claims.
+Plaintiff's response is that he included those paragraphs, which recount Bransfield’s reaction to the information that Kroeka was taking Prozac and his placing Kroeka on the medical roll, simply as background material.
 He asserts that the gravamen of his claim against Bransfield is the order that plaintiff submit to a blood test to determine the level of Prozac in his system.
 Bransfield does not dispute that this order occurred within the two-year limitations period.
 The court therefore denies the motion to strike the cited paragraphs of the complaint.

-[5] Krocka has voluntarily dismissed the state law claims contained in Counts V and VI.
+.
+Krocka has voluntarily dismissed the state law claims contained in Counts V and VI.